predict-idlab/plotly-resampler/docs/sphinx/FAQ.rst

 **The main differences are**:

-Datashader is able deal with various kinds of data (e.g., location related data, point clouds, ...), and plotly-resampler is more tailored towards time-series data visualizations.
+Datashader can deal with various kinds of data (e.g., location related data, point clouds), whereas plotly-resampler is more tailored towards time-series data visualizations.
 Furthermore, datashader outputs a **rasterized image/array** encompassing all traces their data, whereas plotly-resampler outputs an **aggregated series** per trace.
 Thus, datashader is more suited for analyzing data where you do not want to pin-out a certain series/trace.

 In our opinion, datashader truly shines (for the time series use case) when:

 * you want a global, overlaying view of all your traces
 * you want to visualize a large number of time series in a single plot (many traces)
-* there is a lot of noise on your high-frequency data and want to uncover the underlying pattern
+* there is a lot of noise on your high-frequency data and you want to uncover the underlying pattern
 * you want to render all data points in your visualization

 In our opinion, plotly-resampler shines when:

-* you need the capabilities to interact with the traces (e.g., hovering, toggling traces, hovertext pet trace)
+* you need the capabilities to interact with the traces (e.g., hovering, toggling traces, hovertext per trace)
 * you want to use a less complex (but more restricted) visualization interface (as opposed to holoviews), i.e., plotly
 * you want to make existing plotly time-series figures more scalable and efficient
 * to build scalable Dash apps for time-series data visualization